Python-SIP/sip/sphinx/using.rst

 ``MyClass.MyEnum.Member``.

 This version of SIP adds support for wrapping C++11 scoped enums and implements them as Python :class:`enum.Enum` objects.
+For versions of Python that don't include the :mod:`enum` module in the standrd library (i.e. versions earlier than v3.4) then the ``enum34`` package must be installed from PyPI.

 .. versionadded:: 4.19.9